lcouper/LymeDiseaseClimateChange/README.md

-# Lyme Disease Climate Change
+# Lyme Disease & Climate Change Dataset Descriptions

 This repository contains all the datasets used in 'Climate warming expected to drive large and uncertain increases in Lyme disease incidence in the Northern US'